authelia/authelia/docs/content/configuration/miscellaneous/ntp.md

 ---
 title: "NTP"
 description: "Configuring the NTP Settings."
-lead: "Authelia checks the system time is in sync with an NTP server.
+summary: "Authelia checks the system time is in sync with an NTP server.
 This section describes how to configure and tune this."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []